isc-projects/kea/doc/sphinx/arm/security.rst

 - TLS support for CA (Control Agent), introduced in Kea 1.9.6
 - TSIG signatures when sending DNS Updates
 - calculating DHCID records when sending DNS Updates.
+- random number generation (but not for usage requiring a crypto grade generator).

+For OpenSSL and Botan, only low level crypto interface is used (e.g. libcrypto).
+Kea does not link with libssl.
+Some dependencies, for instance database client libraries, can also depend on a crypto library.

-One way to limit OpenSSL or Botan exposure is to choose to not use DDNS.
-The libraries would still be necessary to build Kea, but the code would never be used, so any potential bugs in the libraries would never had a chance to be exploited.
+One way to limit exposure for potential OpenSSL or Botan vulnerabilities is to not use the DDNS.
+The libraries would still be necessary to build and run Kea, but the code would never be used, so any potential bugs in the libraries would never had a chance to be exploited.

 TSIG signatures
 ---------------